-Jane and James in Llankelly Place in the old days
+Jane and James in Llankelly Place in the old days before it came back to life. |

 After the original story appeared I got an email from someone I didn't know - David at exemail - copied to restaurateur Neil Perry, demanding that Mr Perry apologise for siding with the Room 10 coffee bar in Llankelly Place.
 I replied, asking who 'David' was, where he got my email address, and also siding with the coffee bar.
 Mr Perry replied this morning, not apologising but explaining he was not a 'celebrity chef' -